Garage door repair or service is one thing best left to the professionals due to the very real danger of serious personal injury.

 - You should be able to lift the door smoothly and with little resistance.
 It should stay open around three or four feet above the floor.
 If it does not, it is out of adjustment.
 Have it adjusted by our qualified service personnel.

-Call us at for any garage door repair.
+Contact us for any garage door repair.

 We provide garage door repair in Minneapolis, Eden Prairie, Chanhassen, Bloomington, Edina, Minnetonka, Plymouth, Maple Grove, Chaska, and Shakopee.